ibm-cloud-docs/codeengine/cmd_defs.md

 **Example**

-The following example updates a ping source subscription that is called `mypingevent` that forwards a ping event to an app that is called `myapp` every hour.
+The following example updates a ping source subscription that is called `mypingevent` that forwards a ping event to a job that is called `myjob` every hour.

 ```
-ibmcloud ce subscription ping update --name mypingevent --destination myapp --schedule '0 * * * *'
+ibmcloud ce subscription ping update --name mypingevent --destination myjob --schedule '0 * * * *' --destination-type job
 ```
 {: pre}